ESP32: Getting Started With Firebase (Realtime Database)

 Demonstration

 Upload the code to your ESP32 board.
-Don’t forget to insert your network credentials, database URL path, and the project API key.
+Don’t forget to insert your network credentials, database URL path, the project API key, and the Firebase project user email and password.

 After uploading the code, open the Serial Monitor at a baud rate of 115200 and press the ESP32 on-board reset button so it starts running the code.